 How Do You Request Medical Leave in South Carolina?

 An employee isn’t required to do anything “formal” to take medical leave under the FMLA.
-An employee only needs to notify his or her employer that they need time off for the medical reasons.
+An employee only needs to notify his or her employer that they need time off for medical reasons.
 Stated another way, the employee only has to give the employer “sufficient information” to put an employer on notice of potential FMLA-qualifying leave.

 After the employee makes a request, it’s then the employer’s responsibility to notify the employee of the following 3 things under the FMLA within 5 business days from the time the employee makes a request: